ahotchkin/react-fitness-backend/dev-log.md

 Foods
 - [ ] Recommend foods to eat based on current daily consumption
-- [ ] Add user_id to food so user can choose to see only foods they've created
+- [x] Add user_id to food so user can choose to see only foods they've created
+- [ ] Give user 2 options to view foods: My Foods and All Foods
 - [ ] Add recipes feature
+- [x] Display %DV for all nutrients in food card, specific to user's DV

 Testing
 - [ ] Add backend and frontend tests